 There will always be an excuse to indulge in sugar!
 “It’s hot!
 I want a sweet refreshing drink, or it’s cold I would love a hot latte.”
 “It’s my best friends birthday, how could I not eat cake?”
 The list goes on and on with daily activities that could derail your progress.
 You don’t have to let sugar control your life or your choices; you need to learn how to control those pesky little cravings.

 KNOW WHAT IS SUGAR AND WHAT IS NOT…

 We all know sugar by the name sugar, but there are many different names and different forms sugar comes in.
 It shows up in the most unexpected places, in your yogurt, in your “healthy” juice, even in things that aren’t supposed to be sweet like bread.
 Reading the food labels and educating yourself on the different kinds of sugar will definitely help you avoid the different types.
 Here are some more commonly known aliases.
-Here are a few tips to live a healthy lifestyle by avoiding these:
+Here are a few tips to live a healthy lifestyle:

 syrup (such as high-fructose corn syrup)

 maltose (sugar made from grain)